 Discussion in 'Archived Threads 2001-2004' started by DarrellC, Mar 15, 2003.

 What are they and what do they mean?
 What RG# are all of the top cables?

+Read about it on Beldens's web site.
+What does RG mean?
+What is an RG "type" cable?
 You'd have to contact, or try and discern from published specifications.
 For a short run, it really makes no difference if you were to use a thinner center conductor like RG58 as opposed to RG6.
 The former's easier to work with and lighter, all else being equal.
 If a 75 ohm cable's your thing, there's lots of ways to to make it.